Ernel1997/sba-java-client-1/README.md

 ## Installation

-This is a maven project, so for building the project, browse to the parent directory /sba-java-client-master and run the below maven command for building the project
+This is a maven project, so for building the project, browse to the parent directlry /sba-java-client-master and run the below maven command for building the project
 ```
 mvn clean install
 ```